Gold Coins

 Can you still buy gold coins from a bank?

-Yes, you can buy gold coins from some banks, but it’s not common, and the selection may be limited.
+Yes, you can buy gold bullion coins and bars from some banks, but it’s not common, and the selection may be limited.
 You might need to visit a specific branch or bank that offers gold.
 Alternatively, you can purchase gold coins from online retailers or pawn shops, where you may find a wider variety.
 Additionally, consider gold-backed securities and other investment options if you're looking for different ways to invest in gold.

 Why should I buy gold coins instead of gold bars?